tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 order, but there MUST NOT be more than one extension of the same type in the extensions block.
 An extension may be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
-A client which receives a mandatory extension they do not understand must reject the ESNIConfig content.
+A client which receives a mandatory extension they do not understand must reject the ECHOConfig content.

 Clients MUST parse the extension list and check for unsupported mandatory extensions.
-If an unsupported mandatory extension is present, clients MUST reject the ESNIConfig value.
+If an unsupported mandatory extension is present, clients MUST reject the ECHOConfig value.

 # The "encrypted_client_hello" extension {#encrypted-client-hello}